 Election of Regional Representatives

-The Northeast and Great Lakes Regions shall elect representatives to the EC in 2015 and every three years thereafter; the TTAPs, Mid-Atlantic, and South Central Regions shall elect representatives to the EC in 2016 and every three years thereafter; and Southeast, North Central, and Western Regions shall elect representatives to the EC in 2017 and every three years thereafter.
-The names of new Regional Representatives shall be conveyed to the President of NLTAPA before June 30 each year, and Regional Representatives shall be installed as members of the EC at the close of the summer general membership business meeting.
+The regions shall elect representatives to the EC for three year terms, staggered as outlined in the operations manual.
+The names of new Regional Representatives shall be conveyed to the President of NLTAPA before June 30 each year, and Regional Representatives shall be installed as members of the EC at the NLTAPA Conference.
 Filling a vacated seat of a Regional Representative shall follow the guidelines outlined in Section 7.4.2.

 Election of Officers

 Balloting for the election of officers shall be electronic, with the process managed by the Secretary of NLTAPA.
 The chair of the Nominating Committee shall name an alternate to manage the election process if the Secretary is a candidate.
 Balloting shall begin on June 1 and be completed by June 30.
 A majority vote of Active Center Members is required for election as an officer of NLTAPA.
-New Officers will be installed at the end of the summer general membership business meeting.
-Write in candidates shall be accepted.
-The Secretary shall inform the EC and the Nominating Committee, within 2 days of the close of balloting and the membership of the results of the balloting at the next NLTAPA business meeting, unless otherwise directed by the President.
+New Officers will be installed at the NLTAPA Conference.
+Write-in candidates shall be accepted.
+Within 2 days of the close of balloting , the Secretary shall inform the elected officers and the Nominating Committee of the results of the balloting.
+Membership shall be notified of the results of the balloting at the NLTAPA Conference.

 Section 7.4 — Vacancies on the EC